IDDI’s 5 Year Plan

 The Emerging Biotechnology

 Consortium (EBC), was initiated in late 2020 under the leadership of Peter Fernandes and Ray Benza, creating workstreams to focus on the development of newer technologies (covering both diagnostics and devices that provide a therapeutic benefit, patient monitoring/care or novel inhalation drug delivery roles.
 Each workstream will provide EBC members a much needed platform within PVRI and IDDI where the voice of smaller emerging biotechnologies will be heard and acted upon.
 The EBC is integrated formally within the broader umbrella of the IDDI/Global alliance.

 A Note of Thanks

-We would like to express out sincere thanks to the dedicated leaders and members of all the four IDDI work streams.
-We greatly appreciate the suppport from all PVRI Roundtable members, who are part of the IDDI.
+We would like to express our sincere thanks to the dedicated leaders and members of all the four IDDI workstreams.
+We greatly appreciate the support from all PVRI Roundtable members, who are part of the IDDI.